Mandarin Chinese I

 English as a Second Language - Beginners

-This course is specifically designed for beginning level English language students.
-No prior knowledge of English is required.
-This course covers the skills of listening, speaking, reading and writing.
-Emphasis will be placed on reading strategies, simple vocabulary development, understanding American idioms, basic English syntax and simple conversation.
-Forms of academic and business writing are also discussed.
-The required textbook, "What a World 1, 2nd Edition" by Milada Broukal, is available for purchase at the college bookstore, (518) 629-7157.
+This course is specifically designed for beginning-level English language students.
+No prior knowledge of English is needed; some reading ability is helpful but not required.
+Students will practice the skills of listening, speaking, reading and writing in a supportive and interactive setting.
+We will use a textbook, "What a World 1, 2nd Edition" by Milada Broukal, which is available for purchase at the college bookstore.

 10 Sessions, ADM 106

 Tues., 9/22 - 11/24, 3 - 5 p.m.